Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Create a Vault Lock Policy
     * Lock the policy for future edits (can no longer be changed)
     * Helpful for compliance and data retention
+    * Locking a vault takes two steps:
+        * Initiate the lock by attaching a Vault Lock policy to your vault, which sets the lock to an in-progress state and returns a lock ID.
+            * While the policy is in the in-progress state, you have 24 hours to validate your Vault Lock policy before the lock ID expires.
+            * To prevent your vault from exiting the in-progress state, you must complete the Vault Lock process within these 24 hours.
+Otherwise, your Vault Lock policy will be deleted.
+        * Use the lock ID to complete the lock process.
+If the Vault Lock policy doesn't work as expected, you can stop the Vault Lock process and restart from the beginning.

+!!! warning

+    * After you enable Object Lock on a bucket, you **can't** disable Object Lock or suspend versioning for that bucket.
+    * S3 buckets with Object Lock **can't** be used as destination buckets for server access logs.

 ### Access Points & Object Lambda